The Stone Boy (TV series): Plot

 As days pass Dhinu starts getting rich as his cow starts giving more milk.
 This makes the villagers jealous and envious of Dhinu and family.
 The villagers decide to find the truth.
 One day during his return from work Dhinu is stopped by the villagers and they threaten to beat him and his family.
 Fearing this Dhinu starts telling the truth about fairies and no sooner than he utters the secret his body is transformed into a stone of arbitrary shape.
 That mountain has been called the Stone Boy ever since.
 The stone boy then informs Ajit that only Ajit can see and hear him.

 Ajit takes stone boy home where stone boy finishes up the entire ration of the house as he was very hungry.
 The next day Ajit and stone boy visit the supermarket and later that day Ajit introduces stone boy to his sister as well.
 The next day in the school Ajit is challenged for a football match by Bholu where stone boy helps Ajit to win.

 They enjoy the day at the beach where Stone boy takes them to the caves where antique items were lying.
-Ajit and Aradhana take an ancient bell home which is later noticed by their father.
+Ajit and Archana take an ancient bell home which is later noticed by their father.
 Their father later finds out from his colleagues that the bell was a part of a treasure-laden ship Solomon which was lost at sea.

 Later that day stone boy shows the treasure to Ajit and friends and asks them to use the treasure to build a heaven for the kids.
 They are followed by Bholu who traps them in that cave.
 Stone boy helps all to come out and realizes that his three days are over and he must return to the top of the mountain or else he will turn into ash.
 Ajit and friends assist the stone boy to go to the top of the mountain and he is losing his strength.
 They are followed by Bholu and his friends who try to stop them.
 Bholu mistakenly falls into a swamp and is drowning.
 Hearing his shouts the stone boy helps Bholu and saves his life.
 Bholu realizes his mistake and takes the stone boy to the top of the mountain along with Ajit.
 The stone boy bids farewell to all and hands over his flute to Ajit as a token of friendship.
-Stone boy turns into stone.
-Ajit and friends tell the truth about stone boy to their parents who do not believe it.
+The Stone boy turns into stone.
+Ajit and friends tell the truth about the stone boy to their parents who do not believe it.

 After another 50 years, the granddaughter of Ajith, again calls the Stone Boy on the same mountain and he returns to life and reunites with Ajith, Archana and Ajith's granddaughter.